 Agile quickly dethroned Waterfall and was the basis of numerous “spinoff” methodologies, such as Scrum and Kanban.

-Why Is the Approach so Popular?
+Why Is the Agile Approach So Popular?

 Quick Project Turnaround